A journey of discovery and delight

 Freechoice:

 Kensington Palace: Prepare to be immersed in the world of royalty.
 Today, journey to Kensington Palace, the birthplace of Queen Victoria and home to young royals for over 300 years.
-On a four-hour guided tour, you’ll walk in the footsteps of royalty in the magnificent King’s and Queen’s State Apartments, all while uncovering forgotten stories of those who’ve worked at the royal palaces over the centuries.
+On a guided tour, you’ll walk in the footsteps of royalty in the magnificent King’s and Queen’s State Apartments.
+Uncover forgotten stories of those who worked at the royal palaces over 300 years ago.

-High tea experience: A signature high tea experience in London is a luxurious affair that celebrates tradition with elegance.
-This cherished ritual features an array of fine teas paired with delicate finger sandwiches, freshly baked scones with clotted cream and jam and an assortment of exquisite pastries and cakes.
-Served in a refined setting, it transforms a simple afternoon into a delightful indulgence of sophistication and grace.
+Afternoon tea experience: A signature afternoon tea experience in London is a luxurious affair that celebrates tradition with elegance.
+This cherished ritual features an array of fine teas paired with delicate finger sandwiches and cakes.
+Served in a refined setting, it transforms a simple afternoon into a delightful indulgence.

 This itinerary is a guide only and may be amended for operational reasons.
 As such, the itinerary may operate altered from that stated above.
 Please refer to our terms and conditions.